-Members of the Graduate Faculty at Mines are those qualified to be primary advisor for students conducting research toward a graduate degree.
-Academic units may choose to further specify the privileges and responsibilities granted to Graduate Faculty in the areas of student supervision, teaching assignments, voting rights, etc. Such unit-level policies should be expressed in writing.
+Full Members of the Graduate Faculty at Mines are those qualified to be the primary advisor for a student conducting research toward a graduate degree and to serve as a graduate student's committee chair.
+Associate Members of the Graduate Faculty are those qualified to serve as a coadvisor or one of the required or additional voting members of a student's thesis committee.
+Academic units may choose to further specify the privileges and responsibilities granted to Full and Associate Graduate Faculty in the areas of student supervision, teaching assignments, voting rights, etc. Such unit-level policies should be expressed in writing.